myoung162744/blog/src/content/posts/power-of-simulation.md

 ## The Cold Start Problem

 As AI displaces routine entry-level work, we face what Dario Amodei describes as a potential elimination of "half of all entry-level white-collar jobs."
 This creates a challenging paradox: you need experience to get hired, but you need a job to gain experience.
+This problem isn't new, but AI has intensified it.

 New graduates, despite their degrees, often struggle with workplace realities: challenging unrealistic deadlines, managing office politics, or handling difficult clients who pay the bills.
 We've normalized this learning curve, but it's inefficient.